 Ed Comitz, one of the firm’s founding members, was recently named as a Top Lawyer in the field of insurance law in Phoenix Magazine’s special, 50th Anniversary Issue.

 Mr. Comitz’s practice primarily focuses on helping physicians and dentists secure private disability insurance benefits.
 Mr. Comitz and the legal team at Comitz | Beethe also represent doctors in several other areas, including practice transitions, employment law, business litigation, estate planning, regulatory compliance, and licensing issues.

 In this two-part series we are addressing the two most common scenarios in which insurance companies pursue lump sum buyouts.
 In Part 1, we talked about buyouts for individuals who are totally and permanently disabled and have been on claim for several years.
 In Part 2, we will address the other scenario in which buyouts occur: after a lawsuit has been filed.

 In the context of an individual disability insurance policy, a lawsuit is generally filed in one of two common scenarios: (1) a person on claim with a legitimate disability has their benefits terminated; or, (2) a person with a legitimate disability has their claim denied.
-A lawsuit is typically considered to be the last line of defense in the claims process.
+A lawsuit is typically considered to be the last line of defense in the disability claims process.
 By the time a lawsuit has been filed, the claimant’s attorney has likely exhausted every available means to resolve the claim without legal action.
 Litigation is costly, time-consuming, and can drag on for years.